 What is Ebola virus disease?

-Ebola virus disease (formerly known as Ebola hemorrhagic fever) is a rare and often deadly illness caused by the Ebola virus.
+Ebola virus disease (EVD) is an often deadly illness caused by the Ebola virus.
 It most commonly affects people and nonhuman primates, such as monkeys, chimpanzees, and gorillas.

 Who gets Ebola virus disease?

-Ebola virus is not found in the United States.
-It has been found in parts of central and west Africa and occasionally Ebola virus disease outbreaks occur in these areas.
+Ebola virus has been found in wild animals, such as fruit bats, monkeys, chimpanzees or gorillas, in parts of central and west Africa.
+Outbreaks of EVD have occurred in those areas.
 People become infected with Ebola virus through contact with infected wild animals or contact with blood or body fluids (urine, feces, saliva, sweat, vomit, breast milk, and semen) of infected humans.
 People at higher risk of infection include healthcare workers, family members or others who have close contact with infected people or who have contact with their bodies during funerals or burying rituals.

 How is Ebola virus disease spread?

-Ebola virus is found in wild animals, such as fruit bats, monkeys, chimpanzees or gorillas.
-It can spread to people when they have contact with an infected animal’s blood, body fluids, or tissues.
-Ebola virus then spreads from person to person through direct contact with blood or body fluids of a person who is sick with or has died from Ebola virus disease.
+Ebola virus can spread to people when they have contact with an infected animal’s blood, body fluids, or tissues.
+Ebola virus then spreads from person to person through direct contact with blood or body fluids of a person who is sick with or has died from EVD.
 This can happen when a person touches the infected body fluids or objects that are contaminated with them, such as medical equipment like needles and syringes.
 The virus enters the body through broken skin, through the eyes, nose or mouth, or through sexual contact.

 What are the symptoms of Ebola virus disease?

-Symptoms of Ebola virus disease include fever, severe headache, muscle pain weakness, fatigue, diarrhea, vomiting, abdominal (stomach) pain, and, in some cases, unexplained hemorrhage (bleeding or bruising).
+Symptoms of EVD include fever, severe headache, muscle or joint pain, weakness, fatigue, sore throat, loss of appetite, diarrhea, vomiting, abdominal (stomach) pain, and, in some cases, unexplained hemorrhage (bleeding or bruising).
 Many of these symptoms are also present with other more common diseases, such as malaria and typhoid fever.

 How soon after exposure do symptoms appear?